-The objective of placing such a high concentration of EU funds on a limited set of projects is to improve efficiency and strengthen the visibility of the nine core network corridors [link to the corridors web page].
+The objective of placing such a high concentration of EU funds on a limited set of projects is to improve efficiency and strengthen the visibility of the nine Core Network Corridors.
 These will be the precursors of the core network, which is due to be completed by 2030.

-This high concentration (80-85%) of the EU funds on a clearly limited set of projects has as overall objective to stimulate the efficiency and strengthen the visibility of the nine as forerunners of the core network implementation (to be completed by 2030).
+This high concentration (80-85%) of the EU funds on a clearly limited set of projects has as overall objective to stimulate the efficiency and strengthen the visibility of the nine Core Network Corridors as forerunners of the core network implementation (to be completed by 2030).

 Annual Work Programmes (AP)

 Between 2014 and 2020, APs will be allocated between €5 billion and €6 billion – or roughly 15% to 20% of the total CEF transport budget.

 APs will target projects that address transport infrastructure development or shorter-term transport policy priorities.
 These include initiatives to reduce rail freight noise, support freight transport services, and specific projects related to transport telematics and innovation.
 AP priorities can be adjusted annually in line with evolving policy needs.